leesyd01/startup/README.md

 - [x] **Node.js/Express HTTP service** - I did complete this part of the deliverable.
 - [x] **Static middleware for frontend** - I did complete this part of the deliverable and added middleware to service/index.js
-- [x] **Calls to third party endpoints** - I did complete this part of the deliverable and wrote endpoints for third party API calls
+- [x] **Calls to third party endpoints** - I did complete this part of the deliverable and wrote endpoints for third party API calls (placeholders)
 - [x] **Backend service endpoints** - I did complete this part of the deliverable.
 - [x] **Frontend calls service endpoints** - I did complete this part of the deliverable.
 - [x] **Supports registration, login, logout, and restricted endpoint** - I did complete this part of the deliverable.